stretchr/gorc/README.md

 Now, when you run tests, the directory "testify" will not be recursed, and no tests inside it or its subdirectories will be run.

 gort has some more commands that are not listed here.
-To see them all, simply run `gort` with no arguments
+To see them all, run:

+	gort help

 ------